California’s “Greatest Mountain Man”

 ~~~

 As the novelty of his animal shows began to fade, fate again stepped in to play its hand with Grizzly Adams.
-First, he sustained a head wound during a wrestling exhibition with one of his bears that proved difficult to heal.
-Not too long after that, in late 1858, an unknown illness caused the death of his star bear, Benjamin Franklin that left Adams heartbroken.
-Realizing his health was in jeopardy due to his head wound, and still grieving over the loss of Ben, (the bear received a celebrity-worthy eulogy in the paper) Grizzly Adams began longing for home and decided to leave San Francisco to head back to the east coast—to New York, specifically.
-He managed to do so with as many of his animals as he could load onto a ship that would sail him around Cape Horn on an epic ‘Noah’s Ark like’ adventure.
+He sustained a head wound during a wrestling exhibition with one of his bears that proved difficult to heal.
+Not too long after that, in late 1858, an unknown illness caused the death of his star bear, Benjamin Franklin, that left Adams heartbroken.
+Realizing his health was in jeopardy due to his head wound, and still grieving over the loss of Ben (the bear received a celebrity-worthy eulogy in the paper), Grizzly Adams began longing for home and decided to leave San Francisco to head back to the east coast—specifically to New York.
+He managed to do so with as many of his animals as he could load onto a ship scheduled to sail him around Cape Horn on an epic ‘Noah’s Ark like’ adventure.

-Grizzly Adams departed from San Francisco’s Bay harbor in early January of 1860, aboard the clipper ship, ‘Golden Fleece’ that he had loaded over sixty animals onto.
-His menagerie included his remaining bears, some foxes, wolves, antelope, a bald eagle, a few reptiles and a giant sea lion.
+Adams departed from San Francisco’s Bay harbor in early January of 1860, aboard the clipper ship, ‘Golden Fleece’ with over sixty animals.
+His menagerie included his remaining bears, some foxes, wolves, antelope, a bald eagle, a few reptiles, and a giant sea lion.

-The arduous journey took three months, and Grizzly Adams, with his head already injured from bear wrestling, re-injured it during the ocean voyage doing the same thing, this time enough to where it left him coming to terms with the sharp reality of knowing he would never fully recover.
+The arduous journey took three months, and Grizzly Adams, with his head already injured from his bear wrestling, re-injured it during the ocean voyage doing the same thing, this time enough to where it left him coming to terms with the sharp reality of knowing he might never recover.

-By the fall of 1860, John ‘Grizzly’ Adams could no longer perform and Cylena felt it was best that he return to Boston so he could spend his last days with his family.
-Grizzly Adams soon after died on October 25, 1860, three days after his forty-eighth birthday, and just a few weeks before the election of Abraham Lincoln as President.
+By the fall of 1860, John Capen ‘Grizzly’ Adams could no longer perform, and Cylena felt it was best that he return to Boston so he could spend his last days with his family.
+Grizzly Adams soon after died on October 25, 1860, three days after his forty-eighth birthday, and a few weeks before the election of Abraham Lincoln as President.

 P. T. Barnum paid for Adams’ funeral and burial in Charlton, Massachusetts, in the same cemetery Adams’ father, Eleazer was buried, who had hung himself in 1849.
 The famous mountain man’s headstone is still there today; his wife, Cylena and one of their daughters are buried near him.